Maxim Koltsov

 error, called at stacks.hs:4:10 in main:Main

-also prints a peculiar thing: a call stack!
-It contains only one entry and isn’t helpful, though… So you go to GHC manual to see what HasCallStack
+Obviously, there is an error, but GHCI also prints a peculiar thing: a call stack!
+It contains only one entry and isn’t helpful, though… So you go to GHC manual to see what HasCallStack the message is talking about, and there it is: HasCallStack section.

-As the manual says, you add HasCallStack
+As the manual says, you add HasCallStack constraint to your foo and bar functions:

 foo :: HasCallStack => [a] -> a

-= error "impossible!"
+foo [] = error "impossible!"

-foo [] :_ = a
+foo a:_ = a

 bar :: HasCallStack => [Int] -> [Int] -> Int

-= foo a + foo b bar a b
+bar a b = foo a + foo b

 Now the output becomes much more informative:

-> bar [] []
+λ> bar [] []

-λ*** Exception: impossible!
+*** Exception: impossible!

 CallStack (from HasCallStack):